-Later, when Jesus was on this earth living as a man, He told those He was speaking directly to that He was, indeed, the "I AM."
-Jesus, speaking to the religious leaders of Israel who thought highly of themselves because they had Abraham as their father, told them that "before Abraham was born, I AM!"
+Many years later, when Jesus was on this earth living as a man, He admitted that He was the "I AM" or God who spoke to Moses!
+When he was speaking to the religious leaders of Israel who thought highly of themselves because they had Abraham as their father he told them that "before Abraham was born, I AM!"
 (John 8:58).

-Let me digress a moment from answering your question to offer something to consider.
-John 18 contains the record of Jesus being arrested in the Garden of Gethsemane.
-A group of religious leaders, troops, and others, led by Judas, come to the Garden to arrest Christ.
-Upon their arrival they are asked whom they are looking for (John 18:4).
+The above example was not the only time Christ admitted to be the great "I AM" or God who interacted with mankind.
+John 18 contains the record of Jesus being arrested in Gethsemane by a group of religious leaders and armed guards.
+Upon their arrival they are asked whom they are looking for (verse 4).
 They respond they are looking for Jesus.
-Christ's answer and what happens next, overlooked by many, is rather dramatic and revealing.
+Christ's answer is both dramatic and revealing.

-In the KJV and other Bibles, the word "he" is added to the phrase "I AM" in an attempt by the translators to make the passage more understandable.
-However, it does just the opposite!
-I believe such an addition OBSCURES the fact that when Jesus said "I AM" His speaking of His own name was so powerful it knocked the soldiers to the ground!!
-How else can this passage be explained?
+In the KJV and other Bibles, the word "he" is added to the phrase "I AM" in John 18:5 in an attempt to make the passage more understandable.
+It does, however, just the opposite!
+Such an addition obscures the fact that when Jesus said "I AM" He was admitting that he was God in the flesh!
+Such a declaration was so powerful that it knocked armed soldiers to the ground!